whitneyburton/portfolios/matt_desmarteau.markdown

 Feedback from Meeka:
 Matt had a good understanding of what was going on, I gave him some advice on the correct places to leave comments in ruby code.

-#### Team
+### Working in Teams

-Working
+In my previous experience as an Account Manager, I was the point man for 4-to-6 employees.
+I acquired valuable skills in communicating and managing a team.
+There were times I needed to settle temperamental employee disagreements and make sure all of my employees were giving 100% effort.
+While working in teams in Module 1 I learned the difference between directly working on technical problems and meeting deadlines with an individual vs managing an individual directly.
+Working in teams on a programming project requires you to know the individual on a personal level.
+You need to know what works best for them and what they are distracted by.
+After the first pairing in Module 1, I learned that communicating your ideas and standing up for a process that works for the team is way more important than avoiding conflicts.
+Conflicts can always be resolved, but left unsaid, they will always lead to failures.
+Although it is hard to tell someone what is not working for you, it is necessary in paired programming.
+Although there are may ways to tackle a problem, paired programming requires you to find a process that works for both of you.
+If you are not persistent in figuring out what process works for both of you, you will not succeed.

 #### Team Projects - HTTP Yeah You Know Me

 * [GitHub URL](https://github.com/marinacor1/HTTP)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/http_yeah_you_know_me.markdown)

-In this project we'll begin to introduce HTTP, the protocol that runs the web, and build a functioning web server to put that understanding into action.
+In this project we were introduced to HTTP, the protocol that runs the web, and built a functioning web server to put that understanding into action.

 ####Learning Goals